 Whenever in Paris I make Shakespeare & Co bookstore my first pit stop for that very reason.
 The entire store is full of English books, so it is a great place to nab a new read if French is not your forte.
-Below are some of my favourite reads on Paris, perfect if you want to immerse yourself in the city at greater length!
+Below are some of my favorite reads on Paris, perfect if you want to immerse yourself in the city at greater length!

 Grab a Coffee in Saint Germain

-After scoring a new book or two, venture further inland away from the Seine and discover Saint-Germain-des-Prés, the 6th arrondisement of Paris.
+After scoring a new book or two, venture further inland away from the Seine and discover Saint-Germain-des-Prés, the 6th arrondissement of Paris.
 There are tonnes of great coffee shops here – many of them famous for people watching such as Cafe de Flore and Les Deux Magots.

 Stop by Notre Dame Cathedral

 Venturing back toward the Seine river, make your way over to Île de la Cité to visit Notre Dame Cathedral.
-This medieval Catholic cathedral has become a major symbol of Paris with thanks to its central location and unique gargoyle statues on the Northern towers.
+This medieval Catholic cathedral has become a major symbol of Paris thanks to its central location and unique gargoyle statues on the Northern towers.
 Although construction began in 1163, it took around 180 years to complete.